Practice change and science projects

-This program aims to help producers better manage cane growing and grazing lands in the Wet Tropics, Burdekin Dry Tropics, Mackay-Whitsunday and Fitzroy Basin catchments, and minimise their impacts upon the health of the Great Barrier Reef.
+The Queensland Reef Water Quality Program funds practice change and science projects to help producers better manage agricultural lands in the Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions, and minimise their impacts upon the health of the Great Barrier Reef.

-In particular this strategy identifies key research gaps and aims to bridge these by generating vital evidence about nutrient, pesticide and erosion management to help primary producers and extension providers to put in place practice improvement actions.
+In particular, this strategy identified key research gaps and aimed to bridge these by generating vital evidence about nutrient, pesticide and erosion management to help primary producers and extension providers to put in place practice improvement actions.